praveek/launch.en/help/extension-reference/web/video-tracking-youtube-extension/overview.md

 ## Events

-There are seven events available within the extension, only Custom Cue Point Tracking requires configuration.
+There are eight events available within the extension, only Custom Cue Point Tracking requires configuration.

 * **Video Ready:** Triggers when the video is cued, and ready to play.
 * **Video Start:** Triggers when the video is first started, and when `player.getCurrentTime() === 0`